Workday Integration Consulting

 Your integrations should work.

-I help HRIS Directors and technical leads whose teams are stuck in permanent firefighting mode — manually re-keying data, chasing errors they can't explain, and watching their Workday investment deliver less than it promised.
+I help HRIS Directors and technical leads whose teams are stuck in permanent firefighting mode, watching their Workday investment dwindle.
+If you're manually re-keying data, chasing errors you can't explain, and trying to figure out what your implementation partner left behind, I can help.

 Matthew Hurley